jh2odo/wa-analyzer/README.md

 Analyze logs files to display and export the data of the communications in lists, reports and statistics.

-This project are not associated in any way with Nokia Corporation, Symbian Software Ltd or WhatsApp Inc.
+This project is not associated in any way with Nokia Corporation, Symbian Software Ltd or WhatsApp Inc.

 Screenshots